Skip to content

 Every entity follows a consistent scoping model: user, team, or account.
 Visibility is governed by scope, with account policies acting as the ceiling that no lower layer can loosen.
 The type system for tasks, items, and notes provides extensibility: platform-reserved system types give consistent behaviour out of the box, while accounts can create custom types for domain-specific workflows.

-For storage implementation details see doc 05 Persistence, Storage & Ingestion.
-For agent architecture and the execution contract see doc 03 Agent Architecture & Extensibility.
-For security and governance policies see doc 07 Security & Governance.
+For storage implementation details (indexes, reactive queries, R2 integration, media processing pipeline) see 05 Persistence, Storage & Ingestion.
+For agent architecture and the execution contract see 03 Agent Architecture & Extensibility.
+For security, governance, and policy enforcement see 07 Security & Governance.
+For Convex platform specifics see 11 Convex Reference.
+The pre-Convex SQL-flavoured representation of this model is preserved under archive/legacy-sql-data-model.md.

 Table of contents